 The Company has recognized recurring losses.
-At June 30, 2022, the Company had working capital of \$29,459,058, an accumulated deficit of \$39,098,227, cash of \$32,212,276, and accounts payable and accrued expenses of \$4,490,305.
-The Company had active grants in the amount of \$385,888, of which \$314,228 remained available in accounts held by the U.S. Treasury as of August 1, 2022.
+At September 30, 2022, the Company had working capital of \$24,773,396, an accumulated deficit of \$43,592,790, cash of \$5,781,918, marketable securities of \$20,752,290 and accounts payable, accrued expenses and other current liabilities of \$3,070,949.
+The Company had active grants in the amount of \$385,888, of which \$300,386 remained available in accounts held by the U.S. Treasury as of November 1, 2022.

-The future success of the Company is dependent on its ability to successfully obtain additional working capital, obtain regulatory approval for and successfully launch and commercialize its product candidates and to ultimately attain profitable operations.
-Prior to its initial public offering in December 2020 (the "IPO"), the Company had funded its operations primarily through cash received in connection with revenue from its various grant programs.
-In addition, in June 2021 and December 2020, the Company raised approximately \$41.1 million and \$14.6 million in working capital from its underwritten public offering (the "June 2021 Offering") and its IPO, respectively.
+The future success of the Company is dependent on its ability to have the FDA lift the clinical hold on the Company's IkT-148009 programs for PD and MSA, successfully obtain additional working capital, obtain regulatory approval for and successfully launch and commercialize its product candidates and to ultimately attain profitable operations.
+Prior to its initial public offering in December 2020 ("IPO"), the Company had funded its operations primarily through cash received in connection with revenue from its various grant programs.
+In addition, in June 2021 and December 2020, the Company raised approximately \$41.1 million and \$14.6 million in working capital from its underwritten public offering (the "June 2021 Offering") and its initial public offering IPO, respectively.